-When looking for a new monitor, it's important to consider your budget and what you need the display for, like if you want something simple or prefer the latest premium options.
+When looking for a new monitor, it's important to consider your budget and what you need it for.
 If you want a gaming display, having a fast response time and low input lag help result in a responsive gaming experience, but most monitors have low input lag.
+On the other hand, wide viewing angles and high brightness are useful for work.
 There's no perfect solution for everyone, but understanding the available options is a good place to start.

-We've bought and tested over 330 monitors, and below, you'll find our top picks for the best monitors available in a 32-inch size.
-If you're interested in other sizes, see our recommendations for the best 24-25 inch monitors, the best 27-inch monitors, and the best 34-49 inch monitors.
+We've bought and tested over 335 monitors, and below, you'll find our top picks for the best monitors available in a 32-inch size.
+If you're interested in other sizes, see our recommendations for the best 24-25-inch monitors, the best 27-inch monitors, and the best 34-49-inch monitors.
+If you want more info about monitor sizes, check out the best monitor sizes for gaming.

 The best 32-inch monitor we've tested is the Samsung Odyssey OLED G8/G80SD S32DG80.
-It's a 32-inch, 4k monitor with a QD-OLED panel that makes it fantastic for different uses.
+It's a 4k, QD-OLED monitor that's fantastic for different uses.
 It's focused on gaming, as it has a 240Hz refresh rate and a near-instantaneous response time for sharp motion, also making it the best 32-inch gaming monitor.
 Its HDMI 2.1 bandwidth makes it a great choice for both PC gaming with modern graphics cards and for console gaming.
-It also delivers fantastic picture quality thanks to the near-infinite contrast ratio that helps it display deep blacks in dark rooms.
-Highlights pop in HDR, and colors are vivid for a remarkable HDR experience.
+It also delivers fantastic picture quality thanks to the near-infinite contrast ratio, and it displays deep blacks in dark rooms.
+Also, highlights pop in HDR, and colors are vivid for a remarkable HDR experience.

 It has a few useful features, like Tizen OS built-in, so you can stream movies and shows without even needing your PC.
 It also has a USB hub with two USB-A ports to connect your devices, but if you want something with a USB-C port, the MSI MPG 321URX QD-OLED is also a great choice.
 However, it's harder to find than the Samsung at times.
 One thing to know is that OLEDs like these risk burn-in with constant exposure to the same static elements over time, but using the monitor for varied usage reduces the risk of burn-in.

-If you find that the Samsung Odyssey OLED G8/G80SD S32DG80 is too expensive, or you're worried about burn-in, then check out the Samsung Odyssey Neo G7 S32BG75.
+If you're worried about the burn-in on the Samsung Odyssey OLED G8/G80SD S32DG80, then check out the Samsung Odyssey Neo G8 S32BG85.
+It's worth getting when you can find it on sale for less than the G80SD.
 It's a 4k monitor like the G80SD, but without a QD-OLED panel, it doesn't display the same deep blacks and bright highlights.
-That's the trade-off for getting something cheaper, but it has Mini LED backlighting that helps it display deep blacks.
-It doesn't have a near-instantaneous response time either, but the motion handling is still good enough for gaming, and it has a 165Hz refresh rate.
-However, if you want something with a 240Hz refresh rate, the higher-end Samsung Odyssey Neo G8 S32BG85 is something else to consider, but it costs more.
+That's the trade-off for getting a lower-end monitor, but it has Mini LED backlighting that helps improve the picture quality in dark scenes.
+It doesn't have a near-instantaneous response time either, but the motion handling is still good enough for gaming, and it also has a 240Hz refresh rate.
+That said, if you don't want such a high refresh rate, you can also check out the similar Samsung Odyssey Neo G7 S32BG75.
+It has a 165Hz refresh rate, but it can be harder to find than the Neo G8.

-Since the Neo G7 doesn't risk burn-in like the Samsung, it's a great choice for office work.
-It delivers sharp text, gets bright enough to fight glare, and has good reflection handling, which is great if you want to use it in a well-lit room.
+Since the Neo G8 doesn't risk burn-in like the Samsung, it's a great choice for office work.
+It delivers sharp text, gets bright enough to fight glare, and has fantastic reflection handling, which is great if you want to use it in a well-lit room.
+It even has an accurate sRGB mode, which helps if you want a display for casual content creation.

 If you're looking for a 32-inch monitor on a budget, there are a few good options, but you'll have to sacrifice performance.
 A monitor like the LG 32GN650-B is decent overall, and you can also find it as the 32GN63T-B at different retailers, as both variants perform the same.
-Sadly, though, it's a step down from the LG 32GP850-B/32GP83B-B, as it doesn't get as bright and has worse motion handling with more smearing.
-However, it still has a 165Hz refresh rate, and it's good enough if you want an entry-level gaming monitor.
+Sadly, though, it's a step down from the Samsung Odyssey G6/G65D S32BG65D, as it doesn't get as bright and has worse motion handling with more smearing.
+It also has a lower refresh rate than the Samsung, but its 165Hz refresh rate is still good enough for most gamers.

 Jul 03, 2024: Removed the Samsung Odyssey Neo G7 S32BG75 from Notable Mentions as it's now mentioned in the text of the Samsung Odyssey Neo G8 S32BG85.
 Added the ASUS ROG Swift OLED PG32UCDM to the Notable Mentions.